-The Professional Conduct Unit is an external public body, that accepts reports on ANYONE who is a certificate holder.
+The Professional Conduct Unit is a department of the Ministry of Education that accepts reports on ANYONE who is a certificate holder.
 Under the School Act that means (teacher, school counsellor, vice principal, principal, director of instructor, assistant superintendent, superintendent – EXCEPT the Secretary-Treasurer).

 Below are the important things I have learnt along the way, as well as the advocacy path.